 What Is It?
 You probably know DTS from the movies; the logo appears in a ton of opening and closing credit sequences.
 The company has been developing immersive sound technologies for cinemas and films since the early ’90s.
 Play-Fi is DTS’s audio streaming technology and it’s arguably Sonos’s biggest competitor.
 The major difference between the two is that DTS isn’t actually a speaker manufacturer.
 Instead, it licenses out its Play-Fi technology to a whole host of speaker manufacturers, including McIntosh, Definitive Technology, Klipsch, Pioneer and Rotel.
 (You can see the full list of partners here.)

-The Good: Just like with Sonos speakers, Play-Fi speakers connect over a local wi-fi network.
+The Good: Just like with Sonos speakers, Play-Fi speakers connect over a local Wi-Fi network.
 You can play music through an app, or directly through Spotify, and you can separate various speakers into different rooms.
 Unlike Sonos however, because there are a wide variety of Play-Fi speaker manufacturers, you can mismatch different speakers and have them all easily play on the same multi-room sound system.
 Basically, you get more options and you’re not tied down to one speaker manufacturer.
-Play-Fi speakers are compatible with Spotify Connect and AirPlay.
-However, they won’t work with Apple Music.
+Various Play-Fi speakers are compatible with Spotify Connect and AirPlay 2.

-Watch Out For: DTS Play-Fi speakers can play ultra-high-resolution audio files (24-bit/192kHz), which Sonos can’t.
-However, these files need to be listened to in “critical listening mode” and can only be played on one Play-Fi speaker at a time.
+Watch Out For: No support for Apple Music.
+DTS Play-Fi speakers can play ultra-high-resolution audio files (24-bit/192kHz), which Sonos can’t, but it should be noted that these high-res files need to be listened to in “critical listening mode” and can only be played on one Play-Fi speaker at a time.
 When not in critical listening mode, these files are down-sampled to CD quality (16-bit/48kHz).
 Also, there are only a few DTS Play-Fi-enabled speakers that “work with Alexa” — none have the virtual assistant built directly in the speaker

 Speakers to Get You Started